 Debt collectors don’t want to call you when you won’t or can’t answer the phone.
 Maintaining an open line of communication with the collection agency will help you and them resolve the alleged debt as quickly as possible.

 Generally, but not always.
 Federal law requires debt collectors to assume, in the absence of knowledge to the contrary, that it’s inconvenient for them to call you before 8 a.m. and after 9 p.m. local time at your location.
 But you may want to be called outside those hours because of your work schedule or for another reason.
 Again, it’s important to have a conversation with the debt collector to let the collector know what you consider to be convenient and inconvenient times for you to speak with them about the debt.

 Yes.
-There’s no federal prohibition against a debt collector contacting you on Sundays or holidays unless they know or should know it is an inconvenient time for you to receive calls, although there may be some exceptions under applicable state law depending on your state of residence.
+There’s no federal prohibition against a debt collector contacting you on weekends or holidays unless they know or should know it is an inconvenient time for you to receive calls, although there may be some exceptions under applicable state law depending on your state of residence.

 If you discuss the issue with the debt collector and let them know, for example, not to call you on Sundays, the debt collector must honor that request.
-There’s no magic language for such a request, and it need not be in writing.
+There’s no magic language for such a request, and it does not need to be in writing.
 It’s enough to tell them, for example: “Sundays aren’t a good time for me to talk.”

 The debt collector may have some follow-up questions to clarify what you’re asking, and you could consider setting up a call to discuss the alleged debt with the debt collector at a time that is convenient for you.

 Yes.
 Federal law permits a debt collector to call you at work unless it knows or has reason to know that your employer prohibits you from receiving such calls at work – for instance, if you inform the debt collector of that fact.